 Leave for Victims of Certain Crimes

 The University provides unpaid personal leave for faculty and P&A employees who are victims of certain crimes as defined by law.
-Consistent with state law, employees are to be granted reasonable time off from work in any of the following circumstances: (1) to a victim or witness who is subpoenaed or requested by the prosecutor to attend court for the purpose of giving testimony in criminal proceedings related to the victim's case, (2) to a victim of a heinous crime, as well as that victim’s spouse, registered same-sex domestic partner, or immediate family member, to attend criminal proceedings related to the victim's case, or (3) to obtain domestic restraining orders and /or harassment restraining orders.
+Consistent with state law, employees are to be granted reasonable time off from work in any of the following circumstances: (1) to a victim or witness who is subpoenaed or requested by the prosecutor to attend court for the purpose of giving testimony in criminal proceedings related to the victim's case, (2) to a victim of a heinous crime, as well as that victim’s spouse, or immediate family member, to attend criminal proceedings related to the victim's case, or (3) to obtain domestic restraining orders and /or harassment restraining orders.

 Leave to Attend School Conferences and Activities